Great expectations and much speculation followed the announcement of Kate Middleton's pregnancy.

 Thanks to the new rule, gender no longer mattered.
 The Duke and Duchess of Cambridge's first born, boy or girl, twins or triplets, would be the future ruler of England.

-Return to the British Royal History page.
+Return to the main British Royal page.